Muthu-Arun/IntelliFarm/README.md

 A Monolithic IOT backend writtten in C++ using the Crow Framework.
+(Being rewritten)